sense 1v

 🔊

-Conditional mood (Condizionale) of the verb compìre
+condizionale compire.
+Conditional mood of the verb compire

 Tempo semplice

-Condizionale presente compìre
+Condizionale presente compire

 io compirei